oroinc/documentation/user_guide/ldap_integration.rst

 Create Integration
 -------------------

-- Go to the *System → Integrations → Manage Integration*
+- Go to *System → Integrations → Manage Integration*
-- Click the :guilabel:`Create Integration` button
+- Click the :guilabel:`Create Integration` button.
+The *"Create Integration"* form will emerge.
-- In the emerged form choose the integration Type = *LDAP*.
-The form will be reсalculated.
-Define the integration
+- In the form, choose the integration Type = *LDAP*.
+The form will be recalculated.
+Define the following integration
   settings:

 General Settings